Today I’m sharing the places places to walk dogs in Lytham St Annes.

 Since we’ve had Teddy, I’ve got to know our neighbourhood so much better.
 I can tell you the very best spots of the beach to visit, and where you can let your dog off the lead.
 I know the local woodland and nature parks and even the new Bark Park at the holiday park.

-If you’re in Lancashire, let me tell you that Lytham St Annes is the BEST place to take your dog in the sunny day.
+If you’re in Lancashire, let me tell you that Lytham St Annes is the BEST place to go outside with your dog on a sunny day.

-We often park close to the station and take a walk through Witch Wood.
-This is a strip of land that runs down the back of Lytham, that was donated to the town.
+Our first dog walking spot in Lytham is Witch Wood.
+It’s only a few minutes walk from our house and we can take a walk through Witch Wood.
+The wood is a strip of land that runs down the back of Lytham, that was donated to the town.
 Now it’s a lovely woodland walk with loads of birds.
 Teddy also is very keen on the large number of squirrels that can be chased here.

 From the woods, it’s a short walk down to the promenade.
 Lytham is unusual in that there are huge swathes of beach and dunes where your dogs can run.
 Lytham has mud flats but as you walk towards St Annes, the landscape gives way to sand dunes.

-Another 15 minutes’ walk and you’re at the beach proper.
+Towards the end of the walk, you’ll come out of the Estuary onto St Annes beach proper.
 St Annes beach has some of the widest sand I’ve ever seen.
 It’s the most perfect spot for Teddy to run, and we always finish up with a dip in the sea, to wash off the worst of the mud and sand.
+If you’re in this area,

-No matter how hectic my day, this walk calms me.
+No matter how hectic my day, this is definitely my top pick for where to walk dogs in Lytham St Annes.
 There’s fresh air, sand to walk in, and gorgeous views.
 I always, always find myself thinking how lucky we are to live here.

 Now, it has to be said that Teddy is not fussy about the weather she goes out in.
 Rain and hail just add extra interest to her days.